johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.10 Approach Charts and Procedures.md

 11. Circle to land approaches (AIM 5-4-20)
 	1. Approach chart named with letter instead of runway number OR a circling approach might be preferred if the straight in runway is not usable because of wind or other reasons
 	2. Review circling minimums and notes on approach chart
+	3. Which direction to circle?
+Follow [[FAR 91.126 Class G Airspace Ops Near Airport]] when able
-	3. Review circling approach protected areas (maneuvering radius)
+	4. Review circling approach protected areas (maneuvering radius)
 		1. 1.3nm from each runway end for Category A at most altitudes
 		2. AIM 5-4-20
-	4. Loss of flight visibility or airport, execute missed
+	5. Loss of flight visibility or airport, execute missed
-	5. Missed approach during circle-to-land procedure (AIM 5-4-21)
+	6. Missed approach during circle-to-land procedure (AIM 5-4-21)
 12. Visual and Contact approaches:
 	1. Visual approach (AIM 5-4-23) – must have airport or preceding aircraft in sight, ceiling > 1000’ AGL, vis >3 SM
 	2. Contact approach (AIM 5-4-25) – pilot must request, vis >1 SM, clear of clouds